Peter Owen (publisher)

-Peter Owen OBE (24 February 1927 – 31 May 2016) was a British publisher, the founder of Peter Owen Publishers.
+Peter Lothar Owen OBE (24 February 1927 – 31 May 2016) was a British publisher, the founder of Peter Owen Publishers.

 Biography

 He was born Peter Offenstadt in Nuremberg in 1927, with rickets, the only child of a German Jewish couple.
 His mother was Winifred Offenstadt.

-He was sent to live with his grandmother in England at the age of five, later to be joined by his parents, who were reluctant to leave Germany.
+At the age of five he was sent to live with his grandmother in England where he was later joined by his parents, who were reluctant to leave Germany.
+Naturalised as British subjects in 1946, he and his father took the name Owen in 1948.

-In 1948, at the age of 21, Owen went into partnership with Neville Armstrong in a publishing enterprise called Peter Neville.
-This lasted until 1955.
-He went on to found Peter Owen Publishers in 1951.
+In 1948, after working as an apprentice for various publishers, including for a short time with John Rodker at Imago, Owen went into partnership with Neville Armstrong in a publishing enterprise called Peter Neville.
+He was 21 years old.
+The company lasted until 1955.
+He founded Peter Owen Publishers in 1951, initially publishing many books in translation, and continued to run the firm until 2015 when he handed over to his daughter, Antonia Owen (long-time editorial director) and son-in-law Nick Kent.

+The publisher was later acquired by Pushkin Press.

 He was awarded the OBE for services to literature in 2014.

-Owen's funeral instructions included, "no religious crap of any kind".
+Owen left instructions that his funeral include "no religious crap of any kind".